tlhosep/joy-it-game/README.md

 ## Preconditions
 The software has been tested on a Joy-it experimental box using an raspberry 3B+ board.
-Other boards have not been checked, the software needs some resources as we start a web-server to get started.
+Other boards have not been checked yet.
+The software needs some CPU- and memory-resources as we start a web-server to display the instructions.
-You may test if the system also runs with less capable raspberry boards, but there is no warranty that you will succeed.
+You may test if the system also runs with less capable raspberry boards, but there is absolutely no warranty that you will succeed.

 ## Installation
 (see further below for more details)